Click Link to Jump to Section

-We talk about the importance of teaching critical thinking, but my observation of every vendor and consulting company I ever worked for or with is that companies aggressively oppose critical thinking.
-What they want is people who will do exactly as they are told.
-When I performed research into topics, if it did not turn out as the entity desired, I was threatened that if I did not hide the results I would be removed.
+We talk about the importance of teaching critical thinking.
+Still, my observation of every vendor and consulting company I ever worked for or with is that companies aggressively oppose critical thinking.
+What they want is people who will do correctly as they are told.
+When I performed research into topics, if it did not turn out as the entity desired, I was threatened that if I did not hide the results, I would be removed.
 If the official line is that the moon is made of cheese, then this narrative must be repeated, and to not repeat it is to put one’s career at risk.
-As you know, we frequently discuss “math and science” education, but like IDC employers in the IT space want people who will falsify the math when they so desire.
+As you know, we frequently discuss “math and science” education, but like IDC, employers in the IT space want people who will falsify the math when they so desire.
 So there is very little market for honest mathematics or honest statistics.

 The strategy deployed by SAP resources is to ignore and never publicly comment on obviously false research that is funded by SAP, except sometimes to try to e up with an excuse for the research.
 This is a type of non-observance, and it is also related to confirmation bias.
 SAP resources minimize the incorporation of the data point of the fake research item from their observation.